 Mistakes are Made.
 Let Musca Law Fight for Your Future!

 If your child has been arrested for an offense in Florida, their best chance of freedom is through the assistance of an experienced juvenile defense attorney.
 The knowledgeable juvenile defense lawyers in Florida at Musca Law provide quality legal representation to each and every client, regardless of age or alleged offense.
-It is our job to make sure you are not subjected to unjust prosecution or conviction, and with over 150 years of combined legal experience, you can be sure to receive the best defense strategy possible.
+It is our job to make sure you are not subjected to unjust prosecution or conviction, and with decades of combined legal experience, you can be sure to receive the best defense strategy possible.

 Our firm’s attorneys are among The National Trial Lawyers – Top 100 Trial Lawyers, included in the 2012 Florida Super Lawyers® for criminal defense, and boast 10.0 Superb Avvo ratings.
 We know how to protect your future.
 We are skilled, experienced, tenacious, and relentless when it comes to defending our clients.
 Our seasoned Florida criminal defense attorneys work zealously to exploit the weaknesses in the prosecution’s case and develop a strategic defense for our clients.
 Our record of success in and out of the courtroom speaks for itself.